 - Sew the opening in the bottom of the lining closed.

 - Push the lining into the exterior of the bag.
 Fold along the sewn line and press.
-Top stitch the bag opening.
+Top stitch the simple sling bag opening.

 - If you want to, sew a large button onto one side of the opening, this will help it to stay closed a bit better, but isn’t really necessary if you prefer to leave it off.

 I couldn’t resist making a little change pouch to match and a notebook cover as well.
-I’m hoping my daughter will use the notebook to record all our adventures we are trying to do this summer.
-So far she’s loving taking the bag with us on hikes to hold her water and snacks, and the change pouch in the bag as she walks to the neighborhood convenience store to get a treat with her brother and friends.
+I’m hoping my daughter will use the notebook to record all the adventures we are trying to do this summer.
+So far she’s loving taking this simple sling bag with us on hikes to hold her water and snacks, and the change pouch in the bag as she walks to the neighborhood convenience store to get a treat with her brother and friends.

-If you make one, I’d love to see!
+If you make your simple sling bag, I’d love to see!
 What are you sewing this summer?
 Let me know in a comment below!